What's the easiest way to find a summer job?

 A good plan would have been to get my foot in the door (read: internship) and impress a boss who would want me back after graduation.
 However, I wasn't thinking along these lines since I already knew that I would be leaving Canada for Israel after that last semester.

-I got a summer job as a tester for a local business software company, helping a team of their programmers improve the quality of their product.
+I got a summer job as a software tester for a local business software company, helping a team of their programmers improve the quality of their product.
 A good bunch of guys, one of them planted the idea in my head that it would be cool to live in Europe at some point (which I did, less than 3 years later).

 The job only lasted for a month, though.
 I knew one of the co-founders from my local synagogue, and he was the main reason I was hired.
 The other co-founder wasn't happy with my hiring for a reason I still don't know, and was rude to me from Day 1.
 At first I just thought he was like that with everyone, and once I realized that wasn't the case, it just gave me extra motivation to do a good job and win him over.